zivschwartz/zivschwartz.github.io/_portfolio/machine-translation.md

 Machine translation is the problem of, given an input sequence in a source language, outputting a translation in the target sentence.
 We implement our models on two sets of language translation: Vietnamese to English and Chinese to English.

 Both sets of translations, Chinese to English and Vietnamese to English, were provided with a set of prepared corpora.
-The neural translation systems for the two language pairings we cover in this paper are
+The neural translation systems for the two language pairings we cover in this paper are:
 1. Recurrent neural network based encoderdecoder without attention (Vanilla Encoder Decoder)
 2. Recurrent neural network based encoder decoder with global attention
 3. Self-attention based encoder.